navi-08/Crowdfunding_ETL/README.md

 Use the information from the ERD to create a table schema for each CSV file.
 Save the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
 Create a new Postgres database, named crowdfunding_db.
-Using the database schema, create the tables in the correct order to handle the foreign keys.
-Verify the table creation by running a SELECT statement for each table.
+Using the database schema, create the tables in the correct order to handle the foreign keys Verify the table creation by running a SELECT statement for each table.
 Import each CSV file into its corresponding SQL table.
 Verify that each table has the correct data by running a SELECT statement for each.